paradise-fi/RoFI/readme.md

 There are following parts of the RoFI project:

-- RoFI Dock - the self-contained docking mechanism used by modules to connect and form a firm mechanical connection and establish communication and power-sharing lines.
+- RoFICoM - the self-contained connector mechanism used by modules to connect and form a firm mechanical connection and establish communication and power-sharing lines.
 - Universal module - the foundational module of the platform demonstrating the